Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 Early physical signs include failure to demolish the lumbar lordosis on forward flexion (Psora), pain on sacroiliac compression (Psora), and restriction of movements of the lumbar spine in all directions (Pseudopsora/ Sycosis).
 Symptoms are most marked in the early morning and after inactivity and are relieved by movement (Psora).
 As the spine becomes progressively ankylosed (Pseudopsora/ Sycosis), spinal rigidity (Sycosis) and secondary osteoporosis predispose to spinal fracture (Syphilis), presenting as acute, severe, well-localised pain (Psora).
 Secondary spinal cord compression is a rare complication (Psora).

 The characteristic symptom of AS is sacroiliitis (Pseudopsora), the inflammation of the sacroiliac joints.
-The pain caused by sacroiliitis is usually a dull diffuse ache (Pseudopsora), not localized, felt deep in the buttock area.
+The pain caused by sacroiliitis is usually a dull diffuse ache (Pseudopsora), not localised, felt deep in the buttock area.
 In starting, it may be intermittent or on one side only (Psora), or alternate between sides (Psora); however, within a few months it generally becomes persistent and is felt on both sides (Pseudopsora/ Sycosis).

 Bilateral sacroiliitis.
 Frontal radiograph shows bilateral sacroiliac joint erosions and iliac side subchondral sclerosis

 Progressively the lower back becomes stiff and painful (Psora/Pseudopsora), with the inflammation extending to the spine.
-With time, the back pain can gradually extends up the spine.
+With time, the back pain can gradually extend up the spine.
 These initial symptoms usually start in late adolescence or early adulthood.

 The characteristic symptom is chronic low back pain and stiffness that have come on gradually, for no apparent reason.